gavinsalam/gfortran-15.2-arg-issue/README.md

 # GFortran 15.2 C-binding argument-passing bug.

 This repo provides an example of an argument-passing but with gfortran.
-See in gfortran 15.2.0 on aarch64, and also a range of other systems and older gfortran versions, including gfortran 15.1.0
+Seen in gfortran 15.2.0 on linux aarch64, and also a range of other systems (intel and arm) and older gfortran versions.

 I have a C++ [function](https://gitlab.com/hoppet-code/libome-fork/-/blob/2025-10-gfortran-bug-report/src/ome/AqqQNSEven.cpp?ref_type=heads#L1335)